bookernath/cached-middleware-fetch-next/README.md

 🚀 **[Live Demo Application](https://cached-middleware-fetch-next-example.vercel.app/)** - See the cache in action with real-time cache status headers and performance metrics.

+The code for the demo can be found here: https://github.com/bookernath/middleware-cache-test

 ## Why?

 This library helps you get around this limitation in Next.js when hosting on Vercel: https://github.com/vercel/next.js/pull/80378/files